‘Betrayal’ on Broadway: Tom Hiddleston Excels in Harold Pinter’s Very British Adultery Drama

 Everything in Jamie Lloyd’s hit London-transfer production at the Bernard B. Jacobs Theatre, which opened tonight (to December 8) unpeels: motivations, lies, moments of revelation, passion, antipathy, lust, love, guilt, and how this trio got to where they got to.

 By the end, which is the beginning, we have come an imperfect circle.
-And there is always the missing, unseen Judith, whose absence—to me at least—signals this is more a play about men and their relationships than with their women.
+And there is always the missing, unseen Judith, whose absence—to me at least—signals this is more a play about men and their relationships than with the women in their lives.

 Its source is a real-life scandal involving Pinter himself, who had a years-spanning affair with Joan Bakewell, a British TV personality known in bygone years as “the thinking man’s crumpet,” on the sexist basis that she was best-known for covering high-minded topics on television while being attractive.
 (As the years went by, “the thinking woman’s crumpet” was coined for men of a similar ilk.)

 At the time of their affair, both Pinter and Bakewell were married to other people (it was confirmed later by both parties), and while Pinter was writing the play he was having an affair with Antonia Fraser, who later became his wife.
-Really, it was a very high-class Young and The Restless.
+Really, it was a very high-class literati version of The Young and The Restless.

-But there are landmines in the brief pleasantries, such as the age of Emma’s 5-year-old son, Ned, the timing of whose conception caused panic at the time (as we discover later in the play).
+But there are landmines still, such as the age of Emma’s 5-year-old son, Ned, the timing of whose conception caused panic at the time (as we discover later in the play).
 And Jerry is terrified at Robert knowing everything (even though he has for some time).

 The play is full of these landmines, and slippages in what people know, and what other people think they know.
-The play’s few expansive speeches are few; mostly this is fast, glancing verbal tennis.
+The play’s expansive speeches are few; mostly this is fast, glancing verbal tennis, digs, jabs, snarks, jokes, discoveries, and loaded silences.
 The tall Hiddleston looms over both Ashton and Cox; he has both a menace and a befuddled grace.

 When Robert discovers the truth about the affair, it seems as if he may commit acts of violence; first against his wife and then against his best friend.
 But he holds her tight, and then subjects Jerry to a fraught lunch, scything at the food on his plate—prosciutto, melon, fried scampi and spinach, and a swimming pool-quantity of white wine—in a fury which Jerry thinks is just about a frustrating boat trip.

-That moment comes in a moment in Betrayal where, though the play is going backwards (here to 1973), it also goes forward in two follow-up scenes that year.
-So, we first see Robert discover the affair, and then two further scenes unfold with Emma and Jerry in the flat they have to meet up in; and then the weird lunch between the two men, with Robert knowing everything and Jerry not knowing he knows.
+That moment comes in a part of Betrayal where, though the play is going backwards (here to 1973), it also goes forward in two follow-up scenes that year.
+So, we first see Robert discover the affair, and then two further scenes unfold with Emma and Jerry in the flat they maintain for their afternoon hook-ups; and then that weird lunch between the two men, with Robert knowing everything and Jerry not knowing he knows.

 Pinter—and the brilliant trio of actors here—treat this uneasy dance as a particularly British game, where everyone is terrifically polite and sporting when they should be shouting, screaming and throwing suitcases out of windows.
 Instead, here a life-changing revelation is followed by a clipped inquiry into favorite books and summer holiday destinations.